I love it when you have a great idea that actually works! That’s exactly what happened with these gorgeous tile cubed Moroccan planters.

 Another unique way to make planters is to use old cups and candlesticks as I did with these rainbow repurposed planters.

-Last summer I made decorative tin can planters, using the wonderfully bright and colorful patterns of Marimekko.
+Last summer I made some decorative tin can planters, using the wonderfully bright and colorful patterns of Marimekko.

 I’ve even made humble tin cans look like unique Oriental Ming vases with some clever decoupage.